We support research projects that will have the greatest impact on childhood cancer survival.

 The Kids' Cancer Project will promote programs and initiatives that will improve collaboration between research facilities, provide expertise and knowledge transfer of research data and findings.
-The Kids' Cancer Project will support the career development of the next generation of childhood cancer researchers to build on their success and push forward to new treatments and cures.
+The Kids' Cancer Project will support the career development of the next generation of childhood cancer researchers so they can build on their success and push forward with discovery of new treatments and cures.

 Priority 4: Understanding childhood cancer and the causes

-The Kids' Cancer Project will strive to ensure that outcomes for Australian children are in line with best practice as benchmarked against international standards.
+The Kids' Cancer Project will strive to ensure that outcomes for Australian children diagnosed with cancer are in line with best practice as benchmarked against international standards.
 The Kids' Cancer Project will selectively participate in research that builds on the body of knowledge surrounding the causes of childhood cancer.